US financial operations guide for outsourcing and offshoring service providers

 • Exchange rates: Monitor their currency versus yours.
 Make sure your contract anticipates and deals with exchange rate problems.

-You simply cannot eliminate all of the risks of using offshore vendors and service providers.
+You can't eliminate all the risks of using offshore vendors and service providers.

 Instead, take every known step to mitigate and manage those risks.

-The use of offshore vendors often creates additional regulatory and privacy issues to deal with in your vendor management program.
-And as a side note, consider using these same recommendations for your onshore vendors and service providers.
+The use of offshore vendors often creates additional regulatory and privacy issues for your vendor management program to deal with.
+As a side note, consider using these same recommendations for your onshore vendors and service providers.

-Remember, lawyers and regulators (particularly financial authorities) look very carefully at everything you do in this area.
+Remember, lawyers and regulators (particularly financial authorities) scrutinize everything you do in this area.

 Your regulators and the business community will expect you to take on offshore vendors and service providers with care.
 Some suggestions for doing so follow.

-Look at the provider's history and background — also considering where they are located.
+Look at the provider's history and background, considering their location.

 A vendor’s location potentially impacts regulatory requirements.
-Consider developing a checklist for this part of your selection process and keep it on your chosen vendors and those you did not select.
+Consider developing a checklist for this part of your selection process, keeping it for your chosen vendors and those you didn't select.

-Look at each candidate provider’s reviews and contact previous clients or read their feedback.
+Look at each candidate provider’s reviews, contact previous clients, or read their feedback.
 Check out things your candidates have published.
 Check also for any regulatory or legal issues relating to your candidates.

 • Extra tip: Consider any recommendations from colleagues.
-Others who have employed the services of international consultants are very valuable in finding candidates.
+Others who have employed the services of international consultants have found them very valuable in finding candidates.

-You’re not just dealing with your vendor and service provider companies; you’re also dealing with the people.
-You want to run – and document – the same kind of checks on the people who will be staffing your projects.
-Again, consider developing a checklist and maintaining it on each candidate.
-If there is a troubling candidate at a service provider you might use, you should follow up.
+You’re not just dealing with your vendor and service provider companies, but also the people.
+You want to run – and document – the same checks on the people who will be staffing your projects.
+Again, consider developing a checklist and maintaining it for each candidate.
+You should follow up if there is a troubling candidate at a service provider you might use.
 Find out if you can work without that candidate.
 If you can’t, or if the problem staffer is a significant service provider component, you may want to consider a different provider.

-No matter how good your VRM is, each offshore vendor and third-party service provider will present some level of inherent or residual risk that you have to manage rather than eliminate.
-To achieve this, you will need to assess the inherent risk of each prospective vendor or service provider.
+No matter how good your VRM is, each offshore vendor and third-party service provider will present some inherent or residual risk you must manage rather than eliminate.
+To achieve this, you'll need to assess the inherent risk of each prospective vendor or service provider.

 Note: As mentioned, consider developing a form so that all your risk assessments are consistent.
 If you don’t have easy access to a document, there are templates online that you can use to develop your form.